 the Electric Guitar Innovation Lab

-"In 2018, I formally began an extension of my research exploring innovative ideas related to my own electric guitar playing by establishing The Electric Guitar Innovation Lab at WPI.
+"In 2018, I formally began an extension of my research exploring innovative ideas related to my own electric guitar playing by establishing The Electric Guitar Innovation Lab (EGIL) at WPI.
 As the PI, this lab explores opportunities for research innovation related to the electric guitar and the various components associated with the electric guitar, including amplifiers, pickups, effects processors, and more.
 The efforts of my lab include collaborations with faculty and key personnel as well as external professional musicians and innovators from industry. "

 Other Research Projects